Q. What is CBD (Cannabidiol)?

 Q. What is the Endocannabinoid system?

 The endocannabinoid system includes receptors involved in a variety of physiological processes including appetite, pain-sensation, mood, and memory.
 It includes the cannabinoid receptors CB1 and CB2.
-The neurons, neural pathways, and other cells where these cannabinoid receptor types are all colocalized form the endocannabinoid system. (from https://en.wikipedia.org/wiki/Endocannabinoid_system)
+The neurons, neural pathways, and other cells where these cannabinoid receptor types are all co-localized from the endocannabinoid system. (from https://en.wikipedia.org/wiki/Endocannabinoid_system)

 Q. Where does your CBD come from?

-We source only the highest quality, imported hemp grown in ideal soil for our hemp derived CBD products.
+We source only the highest quality, hemp grown in ideal soil for our hemp derived CBD products.
 The safest and most effective extraction/purification methods are used to produce the CBD oil and state-of-the-art analysis techniques are performed.
-The extract used in our products are obtained via CO2 extraction, a low temperature and non-solvent process that yields a robust, full spectrum hemp extract.
-Multiple third-party laboratories analyze the raw hemp/CBD extract to determine its CBD and other cannabinoid content, and to evaluate its purity from potential contaminants such as pesticides, heavy metals, microbes, and mycotoxins (mold).
-Our final blends are tested by third-party laboratories and documented by batch/LOT number.
-Our labels contain LOT numbers that assist in providing information on amounts of cannabidiol (CBD).
+The extract used in our most of our products are full spectrum hemp extract.
+Multiple third-party laboratories analyze the raw hemp/CBD extract to determine its CBD and other cannabinoid and terpenoid content, and to evaluate its purity from potential contaminants such as pesticides, heavy metals, microbes, and mycotoxins (mold).
+Our final blends are tested by third-party laboratories and documented by batch/LOT number which can be accessed at our website Batch Test Results.
 Because our sources vary, please feel free to contact us to determine the source used for your particular batch/LOT.

 Q. Do you provide test results and if so, what is included?

 Our final blends are tested by certified third-party laboratories and documented by batch number.
-Our product labels contain LOT numbers that assist in providing information on test results including amounts of cannabinoids including cannabidiol (CBD), terpenoids (terpenes), heavy metals, microbes, mycotoxins (mold), and pesticides.
+Our product labels contain LOT numbers that assist in providing information on Batch Test Results including amounts of cannabinoids including cannabidiol (CBD), terpenoids (terpenes), heavy metals, microbes, mycotoxins (mold), and pesticides (we only test Microbiological, Residual Solvent, and Chemical Residue analysis on source material that has been purchased on the open market).

 Q. What do the test results mean?